-We apply the provisions of ASC 815, which requires the recognition of all derivatives as either assets or liabilities in the balance sheets and to measure those instruments at fair value.
+We apply the provisions of ASC 815, which requires the recognition of all derivatives as either assets or liabilities on our consolidated balance sheets and to measure those instruments at fair value.
 The fair value adjustments of our current derivative instruments affect net income as the hedge for accounting purposes is being treated as an economic, or trading, hedge and not as a qualifying hedging instrument.

 Derivatives are primarily used for hedging purposes rather than speculation.
 We rely on internal models corroborated by quotations from a third party to determine these fair values.
-If our hedging activities do not achieve their desired results, our reported earnings may be adversely affected.
+If our hedging activities do not achieve their desired results, our reported GAAP net income (loss) may be adversely affected.